 This time round, after BJP’s resounding victory, this slogan has echoed once again.
 It is unwise and unreasonable to react like a child who, after being told that the crow has bitten his nose off, starts running after the crow and does not try to see and feel his nose.
 Would it not be wise to ask those who are raising the slogan for a Uniform Civil Code, what their concept of a Uniform Civil Code is?
 And whether they have prepared any blueprint of a Uniform Civil Code?
 If they have, then it should be made public so that it may be studied and scrutinised so that it could be seen which clause or clauses of it are acceptable to everyone and which are unacceptable, who they are unacceptable to and why?
 Getting agitated without this exercise and carried away by anger would mean that we have blindly fallen into the trap laid for us by those who raised this slogan and this is what exactly they want.

 The fact is that every community, including many sections of Hindu community, will also be affected by this.
+Generally,you can consult law firm for civil lawsuits claims irrespective of any discrimination.
 If others do not say anything against it, it is because Muslims have already opposed it so there remains no need for others to oppose it?
 The slogan mongers are aware of Muslim sensitivities to provocations.
 They want Muslims to become agitated and thus provide them the opportunity to tell the world, ‘See, Muslims do not want to live by the laws of the land.’
 Their audience have no idea which law is being talked about.
 However their audience have by the way heard Muslims proclaiming that they will not abide by the law.
 Obviously this creates a very negative opinion about Muslims.
 This serves the purpose of the claimants and Muslims get the brunt.

 India is a multi-religious country.
 Here even the followers of the same religion have such diverse customs and practices that one sect appears totally different from the other.
 Until recently the accepted norm had been to recognise the customs and traditions that had been practiced for centuries as part of a religion, a community or a section and let them remain intact and allowed to be practiced.
 After the imposition of a Uniform Civil Code will this remain so?
 For example in some parts of Kerala and south India a marriage between a real maternal uncle and a niece is considered to be very auspicious.
 Obviously in the northern, eastern and western parts of India it will be regarded as abhorring, heinous and a sin.
 In some parts of the country a marriage between boys and girls of the same gotra [sub section of a caste] can lead to social boycott or blood feuds.
 The question is: will the Uniform Civil Code ban such a system or will it allow such marriages for everyone?
 Similarly there is a custom among Sikh community that, after the death of the elder brother, a younger brother puts a chadar [head scarf] on the widow of his elder brother which means that the elder sister-in-law has now become wife of this younger brother.
 Rajindra Singh Bedi’s novelette Chadar Ek Meli Si is a masterpiece on this issue.